wisyrd/WiSyRD/README.md

 Dungeons and Dragons is great, but the amount of information needed to make a character and run a campaign is unwieldy.
 Character sheets are useful for writing down all of that info but their large size and somewhat odd formatting can make finding the necessary info during a critical roll impossible.
 Enter WiSyRD: Widget Systems for Roleplaying Data.
 WiSyRD replaces the cluttered character sheet with a set of movable widgets.
 If you don't want to stare at the super-long spells list while in a non-combat stretch of the campaign, you can move it out of sight.
 You're in control of where your character's information is.

 The widgets speak to each other, too!
 Modifying your character's attributes will automatically modify your skills.
 Increasing your level as a magic class will instantly add the correct number of spell slots.
 WiSyRD has all the useful functionality of D&D Beyond and Roll20's character sheets, but with a level of customizability greater than either system.
-Head to [WiSyRD](https://wisyrd.herokuapp.com/) to get started.
+Find out the power of WiSyRD by opening the app here: (https://wisyrd.herokuapp.com/).

 ## Table of Contents